Survey Data: Definition

 - Face-to-face Surveys

 Gaining information from respondents via face-to-face mediums is much more effective than the other mediums because respondents usually tend to trust the surveyors and provide honest and clear feedback about the subject in-hand.

 Researchers can easily identify whether their respondents are uncomfortable with the asked questions and can be extremely productive in case there are sensitive topics involved in the discussion.
 This online data collection method demands more cost-investment than in comparison to the other methods.
 According to the geographic segmentation or psychographic segmentation, researchers must be trained to gain accurate information.

 For example, a job evaluation survey is conducted in person between an HR or a manager with the employee.
 This method works best face-to-face as the data collection can collect as accurate information as possible.

 Telephone surveys require much lesser investment than face-to-face surveys.
 Depending on the required reach, telephone surveys cost as much or a little more than online surveys.
 Contacting respondents via the telephonic medium requires less effort and manpower than the face-to-face survey medium.

-Interviewers, if located at the same location, can cross-check their questions to ensure error-free questions are asked to the target audience.
+If interviewers are located at the same place, they can cross-check their questions to ensure error-free questions are asked to the target audience.
 The main drawback of conducting telephone surveys is that establishing a friendly equation with the respondent becomes challenging due to the bridge of the medium.
 Respondents are also highly likely to choose to remain anonymous in their feedback over the phone as the reliability associated with the researcher can be questioned.

 Survey Data Analysis